 If you’re a shipper that hires a third-party logistics (3PL) company or works directly with a carrier to get your freight from California to North Carolina, there’s always someone behind the scenes working to put the pieces together.

 Whether you’re working with a 3PL or carrier, logistics analysts work to get you the best price for your shipments.
 Many analysts get a lot of questions about the different choices and methods for shipping specific loads.

 In this article, we’ll break down the most common categories of truck shipments:

 Less than truckload

-Partial truckloads and high volume shipping quotes are used to move your goods when a load is bigger than LTL limitations and doesn’t take as much space as required for full truckload shipping.
+Partial truckloads and high-volume shipping quotes are used to move your goods when a load is bigger than less-than-truckload limitations and doesn’t take up as much space as required for full truckload shipping.

 For example, if you’re going to ship more than eight pallets of goods, then your 3PL will either obtain a volume quote from an LTL carrier or go out to the open market and book a partial truck.
 Typically, a load that is 12,000 pounds (or over) and more than 750 cubic feet needs a volume quote.
 The volume LTL quote is required because the loads exceed load size contractual limitations most 3PLs and companies have with LTL carriers.